IBM/ansible-power-aix-sap/roles/upgrade_sap_kernel/README.md

 # Role upgrade_sap_kernel

 The role upgrade_sap_kernel is used to upgrade the kernel of an already installed SAP system with new code that has been downloaded from the SAP Sowftware Distribution Center ([SWDC](https://support.sap.com/swdc)) in SAP Archive (SAR) files.
-The SAR files must be available in the directory that is specified in variable `upgsapkrn_dir_download_sar_controlnode`.
+The SAR files must be available in the directory that is specified in variable `upgsapkrn_dir_download_sar_managednode`.

 The role upgrade_sap_kernel needs the SAP System ID as input in variable `upgsapkrn_input_sap_sid`, `upgsapkrn_input_sap_adm` and `upgsapkrn_input_sap_sys`.